raphaelbabilonia/Filament-Consumption-Tracker/docs/cloud_backup_guide.md

 6. The application will download the backup and restore it
 7. The application will restart with the restored database

+## Multi-Device Workflow

+To effectively use your data across multiple devices:

+1. **Initial Setup**:
+   -  Set up Google Drive on each device following the setup guide
+   -  Create your initial database on one device
+   -  Back up to Google Drive
+2. **Subsequent Devices**:
+   -  After setting up the application, restore from Google Drive
+   -  Enable automatic sync with your preferred frequency
+3. **Ongoing Workflow**:

+   -  Each device will automatically sync changes based on your settings
+   -  The maximum backup limit ensures you don't store unnecessary files
+   -  Always check the "Last sync" timestamp to know when data was last synchronized

+4. **Best Practices**:
+   -  Use automatic sync "On application close" for devices used occasionally
+   -  Use "Hourly" or "Daily" for devices used frequently or for extended periods
+   -  Set a reasonable maximum backup limit (5-10 recommended)
+   -  If you use multiple devices daily, manually sync important changes using the "Sync Now" button

 ## Performance Optimization

 The backup system uses several optimizations to ensure fast and reliable backups: